 After years of persevering prayer, in 2009 a local radio station began broadcasting Call of Hope's radio programs to the entire Dagomba region of northern Ghana.
-COH airs a weekly radio program in the local Dagbani language, targeting Muslims.
+We air a weekly radio program in the local Dagbani language, targeting Muslims.
 An estimated 1.8 million listeners tune in.
 During weekly radio programs, Brother Abukari discusses Biblical topics of special interest to Muslims like forgiveness, the crucifixion of Jesus, assurance of salvation, and what the Bible teaches about life after death.
 Muslims are hearing the Gospel in their mother tongue via radio!
 Muslim seekers receive books and written answers to spiritual questions.

 As the saying goes: “there’s no place like home.”
 Unfortunately for many young vulnerable new Christians, going home is not an option.
 After conversion, these teenagers are shunned by their own families and are left with nowhere to go.
 In order to offer help and show the love of Christ, Call of Hope partnered with the Good News Bible Church in Ghana to start the Home of Hope.